West Potomac Boys Basketball Looks to Repeat as District Tournament Champions

 “We knew replacing Bass-Briscoe (transferred to Hayfield) wasn’t going to be easy, and that it would take more than one player to make up for a talent like him.
 We focused on it during the preseason and here we are.
 What a great story we’ve been.”
 Head Coach David Houston said in a post-victory interview Wednesday with Nova Hoops.

-Whether they are rebuilt, reloaded, or however you wish to call it, this team finds itself red hot and one game from repeating as district tournament champions.
+Rebuilt?
+Reloaded?
+However you wish to call it, this team finds itself red hot and one game from repeating as district tournament champions.
 The Wolverines meet the third seeded South County Stallions tonight in the district finals before opening regionals next week, the hype squad theme is a black out.